Concurrent Programming with Async

 >module Delayer : Delayer_intf

 This code isn’t particularly long, but it is subtle.
-In particular, note how the queue of thunks is used to ensure that the enqueued actions are run in the order they were scheduled, even if the thunks scheduled by upon are run out of order.
-This kind of subtlety is typical of code that involves ivars and upon, and because of this, you should stick to the simpler map/bind/return style of working with deferreds when you can.
+In particular, note how the queue of thunks is used to ensure that the enqueued actions are run in the order they were scheduled, even if the thunks scheduled by upon

-Understanding bind in Terms of Ivars and upon
+in Terms of Ivars and upon

-Here’s roughly what happens when you write let d' = Deferred.bind d ~f.
+Here’s roughly what happens when you write let d' = Deferred.bind d ~f

-• A new ivar i is created to hold the final result of the computation.
-The corresponding deferred is returned
+is created to hold the final result of the computation.
+The corresponding deferred is returnedA function is registered to be called when the deferred

-• That function, once run, calls f with the value that was determined for d.
+with the value that was determined ford

-• Another function is registered to be called when the deferred returned by f becomes determined.
+.Another function is registered to be called when the deferred returned by

-• When that function is called, it uses it to fill i, causing the corresponding deferred it to become determined.
+becomes determined.When that function is called, it uses it to fill

 That sounds like a lot, but we can implement this relatively concisely.